dkrai04/juspay-codethon-template/README.md

 3. It will:
    - Ask to log in (use GitHub or email)
    - Ask for the root directory (`./`)
-   - Ask if it’s a React project → Yes
-   - Auto-detect Vite → Yes
+   - Auto-detect Next.js → Yes
    - Ask if you want to override settings → No (use defaults)

 4. After a few seconds, your project will be live! 🚀